 Sometimes when doing a search you may think that you may have too many results to be able to do any worthwhile analysis of them.
 From here it is worth refining your search.
 One way of doing this is by excluding criteria from your search.
-There are three different ways you can do this within PatSnap.
+There are four different ways you can do this within PatSnap.

 The first way to do this is by selecting the "NOT" operator from the drop-down found next to the fields in the advanced search page.